 About Sasha's Artwork

 "In today's world there is so much pressure to be perfect.
 My work is all about embracing the differences.
-I use unpredictable creative methods, such as lino printing or watercolour work.
+I like to experiment with unpredictable creative methods; such as lino printing. ceramic glazes or watercolours.
 These materials seem to have a life of their own which I love.
 I embrace those imperfections that give an artwork it's own character, as if each piece has its own personality."

 Photography by Sophie Saddington